Moduloscript/pharmacy-project/PROJECT_WORKFLOW_RULES.md

 ---

-**Remember: TASKS.md is your implementation Bible, TaskMaster AI is your progress tracker.
-Use both consistently for maximum effectiveness!** 🚀
+**Remember: WARP.md provides technical context, TASKS.md is your implementation Bible, TaskMaster AI is your progress tracker.
+Use all three consistently for maximum effectiveness!** 🚀